Approximating $(k,\ell)$-Median Clustering for Polygonal Curves: -Approximation Approximation-Scheme for - (1,l)- Median by Advanced Shortcutting

 \section{\texorpdfstring{$(1+\epsilon)$-Approximation}{Approximation-Scheme} for \texorpdfstring{$(1,\ell)$-}{(1,l)-}Median by Advanced Shortcutting}

 \FloatBarrier

-Now we present \cref{alg:1l_median_1_candidates}, which returns candidates, containing a $(1+\epsilon)$-approximate $(1,\ell)$-median of complexity at most $2\ell-2$, for a constant-size cluster contained in the input, w.h.p.
+Now we present \cref{alg:1l_median_1_candidates}, which returns candidates, containing a $(1+\epsilon)$-approximate $(1,\ell)$-median of complexity at most $2\ell-2$, for a cluster contained in the input, that takes a constant fraction of the input, w.h.p.
 Before we present the algorithm, we present our second shortcutting lemma.
 Here, we do not introduce shortcuts with respect to a single curve, but with respect to several curves: by introducing shortcuts with respect to $\epsilon \lvert T \rvert$ well-chosen curves from the given set $T \subset \mathbb{X}^d_m$ of polygonal curves, for a given $\epsilon \in (0,1)$, we preserve the distances to at least $(1-\epsilon)\lvert T \rvert$ curves from $T$.
 In this context well-chosen means that there exists a certain number of subsets of $T$, of each we have to pick a curve for shortcutting.
 This will enable the high quality of approximation of \cref{alg:1l_median_1_candidates} and we formalize this in the following lemma.

 \begin{lemma}[shortcutting using a set of polygonal curves] Let $\sigma \in \mathbb{X}^d$ be a polygonal curve with $\lvert \sigma \rvert > 2$ vertices and $T = \{ \tau_1, \dots, \tau_n \} \subset \mathbb{X}^d$ be a set of polygonal curves.
 For $i \in \{1, \dots, n\}$, let $r_i = d_F(\tau_i, \sigma)$ and for $j \in \{1, \dots, \lvert \tau_i \rvert \}$, let $v^{\tau_i}_j$ be the $j$\textsuperscript{th} vertex of $\tau_i$.